NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 {"response":"Answer: The square root of 9 is 3."}
 ```

-## 4. Adding embeddings using Cloudflare D1 and Vectorize
+## 4. Adding embeddings using Khulnasoft D1 and Vectorize

-Embeddings allow you to add additional capabilities to the language models you can use in your Cloudflare AI projects.
-This is done via **Vectorize**, Cloudflare's vector database.
+Embeddings allow you to add additional capabilities to the language models you can use in your Khulnasoft AI projects.
+This is done via **Vectorize**, Khulnasoft's vector database.

 To begin using Vectorize, create a new embeddings index using `wrangler`.
 This index will store vectors with 768 dimensions, and will use cosine similarity to determine which vectors are most similar to each other: